Jack Miller Center

 Q: What is the Jack Miller Center’s biggest need where philanthropy can help your organization achieve its goals?

-In recent months, there’s been a new openness to higher education reform.
-Donors are making new decisions about whether and how to give money to their alma maters.
-That’s all important, but we would challenge donors to also consider the talent pipeline investments that need to happen as the next generation of scholars and leaders rises up in our institutions of higher education, especially in key fields like American history and politics.
-That’s what the Jack Miller Center is all about.
+In recent months, there has been a new openness to reform in higher education.
+Donors are making new decisions about whether and how to give to their alma maters.
+While those choices matter, we would challenge donors to also consider the talent-pipeline investments needed as the next generation of scholars and leaders rises within our institutions of higher education, especially in critical fields like American history and politics.
+That is the work of the Jack Miller Center.

-Our theory of change starts with that.
-If we’re going to change how the American political tradition is taught at every level, we need to invest in the rising college professors and program directors who are going to be teaching in our institutions for years to come.
-So we’re looking for investors to come alongside us in this work.
-We have an ambitious strategic plan paired with a fundraising campaign that takes us up to 2026.
-It’s a $40 million campaign, and we’re about halfway there.
+Our theory of change begins there.
+If we are going to transform how the American political tradition is taught at every level, we must invest in rising college professors and program directors who will shape teaching and scholarship for decades to come.
+We are looking for investors to come alongside us in this work.

 Q: Beyond the Jack Miller Center, where should philanthropists who care about advancing civic knowledge invest their charitable dollars?